Driveiei/Final-Machine-Learning-German-Bank/README.md

 ![Embeded_Method_Accuracy](image_result/embedded_acc.JPG)

 From the results, overall of all methods worse than before except XG Boost.
 I already search internet that Embedded method will has more accuracy more than Filter method using correlation matrix method also, proper with model which has features around 20 features but, I don't understand why the result outs in this way.
-I assume that the data set might be small so, the overall of the result using 3 methods of preprocessing has outcome around 70% no matter how calssification method I used.
+I assume that the data set might be small so, the overall of the result using 3 methods of preprocessing has outcome around 70% no matter how classification method I used.

 ## Conclusion
 From all of classification methods, Ada boost gives me the best accuracy and be the best method that I got from the results.
 Also, give credit on people who shouldn't be given credit for with least percentage from all classification methods.